RobTillaart/I2CKeyPad8x8/README.md

 The PCF8575 is connected between the processor and the (default) 8x8 keypad.
 See the conceptual schema below.
-It might take some trying to get the correct pins connected.

 ```
           PROC             PCF8575              KEYPAD